peterent/weatherdemo-ios/README.md

 # Weather Demo

+> UPDATE: I have replaced Alamofire (see WeatherService.swift) with Combine and URLSession.

 The app in this repository is a complete SwiftUI iOS app.
 I wrote this app to show you a little bit of everything, a small soup-to-nuts app that has examples of the most common things you'll find in an app.
 Plus, this is a good way to get started understanding SwiftUI.
 Its one thing to read the documentation and even to do the tutorials, but having a working app to actually see things in practice can really help make sense of it all.

 > This app was built entirely with SwiftUI 2.0 without any customized or wrapped UIKit components.